watem-sedem/rfactor/docs/codelegacy.rst

 optimize performance, code readability and user-friendliness.
 During this evaluation phase a number of additional bugs were identified and corrected.
-In the following section a brief comparison is presented between the Matlab (version 0.0.1) and Python (version 1.0.0) implementation.
+In the following section a brief comparison is presented between the Matlab (version 0.0.1) and Python implementation.

-For the code comparison, both the Matlab code and the reimplementation in Python are run with rainfall input data from Belgium (KMI and VMM, see :ref:`databelgium`).
-In the figure below, a comparison is shown between the Matlab code available in version 0.0.1, on the one hand, and 1.0.0, on the other.
+For the code comparison, both the Matlab code and the reimplementation in Python are run with rainfall input data from Belgium (KMI and VMM).
+In the figure below, a comparison is shown between the Matlab code available in version 0.0.1, on the one hand, and the Python version on the other.
 For this figure, the cumulative erosivity at the end of the year was compared for all years of all stations individually.
 Differences are explained by a  if/else-case defined in the Matlab version 0.0.1 in which